Everything you need to know about designing and facilitating effective blended learning programs—from best practices to platform selection.

 Although it may seem counterintuitive, mistakes are a great way to learn.
 That’s why adult learners should be encouraged to explore the subject matter freely and apply new learnings in a controlled setting, where potential mistakes won’t hurt the business.

 Before starting a new learning program, it’s a good idea to check in with your participants and ask them about their professional learning goals.
+It's also good to research the different learning techniques.
 This helps you lock down the outline and supplement the original program with insights from the learners themselves.

 In addition to the content of the program, you’ll also want to plan the interactions and learning formats that will take place throughout the course.
 When you’re doing this, pay special attention to the balance of individual and group activities to make sure that different participant needs will be met.